nidhisht/Terraform/Demo/Module1/readme.md

 # Provision Azure Resource Group using Terraform scripts
-This script help you to provision Azure Resource Group on Azure
+This script help you to provision Resource Group on Azure

 ## Pre-requisite
 Service Principal to be created on Azure (Azure Active Directory - App Registration)